diamirio/AsyncLoad/README.md

 ## Features

 - **Type-safe**: Generic enums ensure type safety for your data
-- **Equatable**: All async state enums conform to Equatable for easy state comparison
+- **Equatable**: All async state enums and their generic types conform to Equatable for easy state comparison
+- **Sendable**: Full Swift 6 concurrency support with Sendable conformance for thread-safe async operations
 - **SwiftUI Integration**: AsyncLoadView and CachedAsyncLoadView provide seamless integration with SwiftUI
 - **Error Handling**: Built-in error state management
 - **Loading States**: Automatic loading state handling with progress indicators
-- **Cached Data**: CachedAsyncLoad and CachedAsyncAction preserve data during refreshes and errors
+- **Cached Data**: CachedAsyncLoad preserves data during refreshes and errors
 - **Flexible UI**: Customizable content and error views

 ## Best Practices

-1. **Use AsyncLoad for data fetching** operations (GET requests, loading content)
+1. **Use AsyncLoad for simple loading operations** where you don't need to preserve data during refreshes
-2. **Use AsyncAction for user actions** (POST/PUT/DELETE requests, form submissions)
-3. **Use CachedAsyncLoad** when you want to preserve data during refreshes or show stale data during errors
+2. **Use CachedAsyncLoad** when you want to preserve data during refreshes or show stale data during errors
-4. **Use CachedAsyncAction** when you want to preserve previous results during action retries
+3. **Ensure your data types conform to Equatable and Sendable** - All generic types used with AsyncLoad components must implement both protocols
-5. **Always handle all states** in your UI to provide good user experience
+4. **Always handle all states** in your UI to provide good user experience
-6. **Use AsyncLoadView and CachedAsyncLoadView** for simple cases to reduce boilerplate code
+5. **Use AsyncLoadView and CachedAsyncLoadView** for simple cases to reduce boilerplate code
-7. **Reset states** appropriately (e.g., set to `.none` when appropriate)
+6. **Reset states** appropriately (e.g., set to `.none` when appropriate)